 A listing of blogs by people with narcolepsy.

-Please take the time to read some of them, especially if you have only recently been diagnosed, as reading about other people’s experiences with narcolepsy can be extremely validating.
+Here you will find all the blogs I could find that discuss the experiences of people with narcolepsy!
+I really recommend that you take the time to read some of them, especially if you have only recently been diagnosed, as reading about other people’s experiences with narcolepsy can be extremely validating.
 It helps you realise just how many parts of your life are affected by narcolepsy, some that you might not have noticed before, or may have simply put down to a personal failing.
 The knowledge that you are not alone is extremely therapeutic, trust me!

 I have tried to keep this list to currently updating blogs, only so that the info you read is current and still relevant.
 I also tend to lean towards blogs that are generally positive in tone.